nrwl/nx/docs/shared/react-tutorial/1-code-generation.md

 {% callout type="note" title="Opting into Nx Cloud" %}
 The `create-nx-workspace` script will also prompt you whether you want to add [Nx Cloud](https://nx.app) to your workspace.

-We won't address this in this tutorial, but you can find more Nx Cloud
+We won't address this in this tutorial, but you can see the [introduction to Nx Cloud](/nx-cloud/intro/what-is-nx-cloud) for more details.
 {% /callout %}

 We can see that two projects were added to the workspace: